Marcela Acuña: World championships

 Acuña then lost weight, going down all the way to the Super Bantamweight division to get her second try at becoming a world champion.
 In what was the first ever women's boxing world championship fight to be staged in Argentina, Acuña lost a split decision to champion Alicia Ashley.

 Acuña then decided to take another two-year lay-off, but she had also decided to stay around the Super Bantamweight division's weight limit, because she wanted to fight in that division from there on.
 And when she returned for the second time, on 21 February 2003, she knocked out former Regina Halmich challenger Lourdes Gonzalez in two rounds to win the Argentine Super Bantamweight title.

 On 10 May she fought in a place where boxing matches are rare: Tierra del Fuego, where she knocked out Ana Davila Ferreira in two rounds.

 Then came a rematch with Ashley.
 On her third world title try, Acuña lost to Ashley for the second time, this time by a ten-round unanimous decision, on 14 June.

 On 22 August she and her friend Carmen Montiel met for the third time, and Acuña again beat Montiel on points, this time in six rounds.
 This victory set up the stage for Acuña's fourth world title try.

 On 6 December, she and Panamanian Pinock Ortega finally got to meet, and Acuña became world champion when she knocked out Ortega in the sixth round for the vacant WIBA Super Bantamweight title.

 On 26 May 2004, she made her first world championship defense, knocking out Daysi Padilla in the first round.
 Padilla, who had former world champion Ricardo Cardona at her corner, also required a short stay at a hospital.

 On 11 September 2004, Acuña knocked out Ana Camilla Santos in the third round of a non-title bout.

 On 22 January 2005, she knocked out Maria Elena Miranda in three rounds to win the WIBA's vacant world Featherweight title, at Formosa.

+In May 2019 she fought former world champion Jackie Nava to a draw.

+In October 2023 she lost to former world champion Sarah Mahfoud, via unanimous decision.